 Mud-Jacking Uneven Pavement

-There was a time when the only remedy for sinking sidewalks, patios, steps, or uneven foundations was to tear out the old pavement slab and pour a new one, and spend a great deal of time and money in the process.
+There was a time when the only remedy for sinking sidewalks, patios, steps, or uneven foundations was to tear out the old pavement slab and pour a new one and spend a great deal of time and money in the process.
 Today, a less intensive alternative–known as mud-jacking–is possible.
-Mud-jacking, also called concrete leveling, pressure grouting or slab-jacking, is a process where a person pumps slurry beneath a sunken concrete slab in order to raise it back into place.
-Then your uneven concrete or pavement slab is level again and no longer unsightly, a nuisance, or most-importantly, a safety-hazard.
+Mud-jacking, also called concrete leveling, pressure grouting, or slab-jacking is a process where a person pumps slurry beneath a sunken concrete slab to raise it back into place.
+Then your uneven concrete or pavement slab is level again and no longer unsightly, a nuisance, or most importantly, a safety hazard.

 Concrete sinks because its underlying support has given way.
 This can be caused by any number of reasons:

 1. The original concrete may have been installed on dirt that wasn’t compacted sufficiently.

 3. Some soil simply settles naturally over the course of many years.